Beside the Mountain

 Here are a few ways you can change this healthy recipe to make it suit your household's preferences!

 • Other Berries: Love other berries?
-Try this recipe with other berries like strawberries, or saskatoon berries or get a detailed recipe for my blueberry muffins here.
+Swap the raspberries for other berries like strawberries or saskatoon berries, or get a detailed recipe for my blueberry muffins here.

 • Add white chocolate chips: Add ¾ cup white chocolate chips to the batter to make white chocolate raspberry muffins!

-• Add lemon zest: add 1 lemon worth of zest into the wet ingredients to create healthy lemon raspberry muffins!
+• Add lemon zest: add 1 lemon's worth of zest into the wet ingredients to create healthy lemon raspberry muffins!

 How do you store homemade muffins?

-Storing: Let the muffins cool completely.
-Place a paper towel in the bottom of a container (to absorb any moisture) place the muffins on top, and secure the lid.
+I do have a full blog post for the best way to store muffins, but here's what you need to know!
+Let the muffins cool completely.
+Place a paper towel in the bottom of a container (to absorb any moisture), place the muffins on top, and secure the lid.

-Store these muffins out of direct sunlight and they will last about three days on the counter.
-If you want to make them last longer place the muffins in the fridge up to a week.
+Store these muffins out of direct sunlight, and they will last about three days on the counter.
+If you want to make them last longer, place the muffins in the fridge up to a week.
+Or freeze these muffins up to 6 months.

 Raspberry muffins on a plate with fresh raspberries beside it.